The Pros & Cons of FTL Shipping

 • Better bargaining power for haulers

-• Ideal for a variety of shipment
+• Ideal for a variety of shipments

 • More load capacity